Fabbbrrr/karts/README.md

 ---

-## 🎮 Works With
+## 🎮 Works With Any RaceFacer Venue!

-- **RaceFacer** timing systems
+- **RaceFacer** timing systems worldwide
 - Any venue using RaceFacer Live Timing
+- **Easy configuration**: Just enter your venue name in Settings → Track Configuration
-- Currently configured for: Le Mans Entertainment
+- Default: Le Mans Entertainment

-*Want your venue added?
-Check the technical docs for configuration.*
+**Example venues:**
+- Go to Settings → Track/Venue Configuration
+- Enter your venue's channel name (e.g., "yourvenuename")
+- Find it at `live.racefacer.com/YOUR_VENUE_NAME`

 ---